fouzi23004/llms_projects-tva_tn/README.md

 # llms_projects-tva_tn
-repond aux question consernant la tva en tunisie
+repond aux question consernant la tva en tunisie\n

 you have to first open a qudrant docker container use the "chunk_into_qdrant_vbd" to chunk the pdf files in the folder data